IntelLabs/ParallelAccelerator.jl/README.md

     end
 ```

-It take two input arrays, `buf` and `img`, and performs an iterative stencil
+It takes two input arrays, `buf` and `img`, and performs an iterative stencil
-loop (ISL) of given `iterations`.
+loop (ISL) of the number of iterations given by `iterations`.
 The stencil kernel is specified by a lambda
 function that takes two arrays `a` and `b` (that correspond to `buf` and
 `img`), and computes the value of the output buffer using relative indices
 as if a cursor is traversing all array elements. `[0,0]` represents
 the current cursor position.
 The `return` statement in this lambda reverses
 the position of `a` and `b` to specify a buffer rotation that should happen
-in-between the stencil iterations.
-The use of `runStencil` will assume
+in between the stencil iterations. `runStencil` assumes that
 all input and output buffers are of the same dimension and size.

 Stencil boundary handling can be specified as one of the following symbols:

-* `:oob_skip`.
-Writing to output is skipped when input indexing is out-of-bound.
+* `:oob_skip`: Writing to output is skipped when input indexing is out-of-bound.
-* `:oob_wraparound`.
-Indexing is `wrapped-around` at the array boundaries so they are always safe.
+* `:oob_wraparound`: Indexing is "wrapped around" at the array boundaries so they are always safe.
-* `:oob_dst_zero`.
-Writing 0 to output array when any of the input indexing is out-of-bound.
+* `:oob_dst_zero`: Write 0 to the output array when any of the input indices is out-of-bounds.
 * `:oob_src_zero`.
-Assume 0 is returned by a read operation when indexing is out-of-bound.
+Assume 0 is returned by a read operation when indexing is out-of-bounds.

-Just like parallel comprehension, accessing the variables outside is allowed
+Just as with parallel comprehension, accessing the variables outside the body
-in a stencil body.
+of the `runStencil` lambda expression is allowed.
 However, accessing outside array values is
 not supported, and reading/writing the same outside variable can cause
 non-determinism.

 All arrays that need to be relatively indexed can be specified as
 input buffers. `runStencil` does not impose any implicit buffer rotation
-order and the user can choose not to rotate buffers in `return`.
+order, and the user can choose not to rotate buffers in `return`.
 There
 can be multiple output buffers as well.
 Finally, the call to `runStencil` does
-not have any return value, and inputs are rotated for `iteration - 1` times if rotation is specified.
+not have any return value, and inputs are rotated `iterations - 1` times if rotation is specified.

 ParallelAccelerator exports a naive Julia implementation of `runStencil` that
 runs without using `@acc`.
 Its purpose is mostly for correctness checking.